Science and the Catholic Church: Galileo Galilei

 Galileo Galilei was a Catholic scientist of the Reformation period whose support for Copernican heliocentrism was suppressed by the Inquisition.
 He is considered one of the inventors of modern science.
 Along with fellow Catholic scientist Copernicus, Galileo was among those who overturned the notion of geocentrism.
 Protestant and atheist critics of Catholicism's relationship to science have placed great emphasis on the Galileo affair.
-Galileo was ordered not to support Copernican theory in 1616, but in 1632, after receiving permission from a new Pope (Urban VIII) to address the subject indirectly through a dialogue, he fell foul of the Pontiff by treating the Church's views unfavorably, assigning them to a character named Simplicio— suspiciously similar to the Italian word for "simple."
-The Inquisition found him guilty of defending Copernican theory as a probability, "vehemently suspect of heresy," demanded him to recant his views and placed him under house arrest for the remainder of his life.
+Galileo was ordered not to support Copernican theory in 1616, but in 1632, after receiving permission from a new Pope (Urban VIII) to address the subject indirectly through a dialogue, he fell foul of the Pontiff by treating the Church's views unfavorably, assigning them to a character named Simplicio— suspiciously similar to the Italian word for "simple".

 Federico Cesi created the Accademia dei Lincei in 1603 as an Italian science academy, of which Galileo became a member.
 Galileo's championing of Copernicanism was controversial within his lifetime, when a large majority of philosophers and astronomers still subscribed to the geocentric view.
 Galileo gained wide support for his theories outside the universities by writing in Italian, rather than academic Latin.
 In response, the Aristotelian professors of the universities formed a united effort to convince the Church to ban Copernicanism.

 Initially a beneficiary of Church patronage of astronomy, Galileo rose to prominence with the publication of Sidereus Nuncius, which included astronomical observations made possible by the 1608 invention of the telescope.
 He was feted in Rome, honoured by the Jesuits of the Roman College, and received by Pope Paul V and Church dignitaries.
 Galileo began to dismiss geocentrism and emerging alternative theories like that of Tycho Brahe.
-Proponents of these alternatives began to work against Galileo and claim a contradiction between the Bible and his theories.
-Galileo rejected the accusation – quoting Cardinal Baronius: "The Holy Ghost intended to teach us how to go to heaven, not how the heavens go."
+Galileo argued that the Bible needs to be re-evaluated to accommodate his teaching, quoting Cardinal Baronius: "The Holy Ghost intended to teach us how to go to heaven, not how the heavens go."
 He invited the Church to follow established practice and reinterpret Scripture in light of the new scientific discoveries.
-The leading Jesuit Theologian Cardinal Robert Bellarmine agreed this would be an appropriate response to a true demonstration that the sun was at the center of the universe, but cautioned that the existing materials upon which Galileo relied did not yet constitute an established truth.
+The leading Jesuit Theologian Cardinal Robert Bellarmine agreed this would be an appropriate response to a true demonstration that the Sun was at the center of the universe, but cautioned that the existing materials upon which Galileo relied did not yet constitute an established truth.
+Galileo also wrote a letter to an influential cardinal Carlo Conti, asking him if the Bible favoured Aristotelian physics.
+Conti wrote that while Aristotle's doctrine of heavenly unchangeability contradicts the Bible, "it will take some time to determine whether the new discoveries establish heavenly changeability".
+Regarding the motion of Earth, while Pythagorean and Copernican theories were not conforming to the scripture, Conti did argue that Job 9:6 could be referring to the motion of Earth as proposed by Diego de Zúñiga, but advised Galileo not to adopt such view "without great necessity".